zephyrproject-rtos/zephyr/doc/platform/galileo.rst

 ********

-Developers can use the galileo platform configuration to build a |codename| that runs on a Galileo Development Board (Gen 1 or Gen 2).
+Developers can use the galileo platform configuration to build a Zephyr Kernel that runs on a Galileo Development Board (Gen 1 or Gen 2).

 This platform configuration enables kernel support for the board's Quark SoC, along with the following devices: